 Brief

 Throughout her career, she received numerous medals and decorations from monarchs and leaders worldwide, including a medal from the French President in 1888, a diamond cross from the Emperor of Germany, and a medal of merit from Haitian President Louis Étienne Félicité Lysius Salomon.
-These medals became part of her signature look, as she proudly wore them during performances and portrait sittings, often adorning her gowns with multiple medals simultaneously.
+These prestigious awards became part of her signature look, as she proudly wore them during performances and portrait sittings, often adorning her gowns with multiple medals simultaneously.

 Attributions